 In Physical Sciences, I have 25 years of direct experience with nutrition and exercise (weightlifting and running).
-Most recently, I have became a certified Weight Management Specialist and am pursuing Fitness Trainer Certification next.
+Most recently, I have become a Certified Personal Trainer and Weight Management Specialist.
 In addition to advising individuals, community classes I have given in the Nutrition and fitness field include: information sharing on the latest well-documented information regarding diet, herbs, yoga, exercise, and stretching- to enhance one's vitality and quality of life.
 Naturopathic (vs. allopathic) and prevention ideas are the focus, addressing ailments previously thought to be untreatable, such as diabetes, asthma, arthritis, and cancer.
 Handouts/resources are provided.
 Having an alternative health focus, these presentations do not constitute medical advice!
 The latest addition here is the creation of a new Nonprofit providing education and promotion of gardening and growing of raw food and herbs.

 My most recent tutoring experience since 2012 has been tutoring middle school and college-level students in language arts, law, and social sciences- mostly all through WyZant Tutoring.